tomciosegal/nutri-store/README.md

 ### Visitor Goals

 The central target audience for Nutristore are:
-- People who are looking for suplements free of artificial fillers and excipients.
+- People who are looking for supplements free of artificial fillers and excipients.
-- Athlets who will experience better taste & nutrient absorption.
+- Athletes who will experience better taste & nutrient absorption.
-- People who value suplements with no toxic chemicals or harmful toxins.
+- People who value supplements with no toxic chemicals or harmful toxins.
 - Visitors to the site are interested in how the product was produced and where it came from.

 User goals are:
 - Find a supplements that wont harm your body.
-- Find a product that will provide cleanest source of nutritions.
+- Find a product that will provide cleanest source of nutrition's.
-- Enjoy the amazing taste and flavour.
+- Enjoy the amazing taste and flavor.
 - Buy from a trustworthy online shop.
 - Show total price and number of items in cart.
 - Be able to navigate the shop easily, find what I need and make a safe and secure purchase.